Pac-12's 5 new coaches wrap up spring practices

 The two Southern California schools will have the biggest holes to fill at quarterback.

-The Bruins' Josh Rosen and Sam Darnold of the Trojans are gone and should be among the first names called in Thursday's NFL draft.
+The Bruins' Josh Rosen and Sam Darnold of the Trojans are gone and were among the first names called during Thursday's NFL draft.

 Sophomore Devon Modster was Rosen's backup last season, but Matt Lynch, incoming freshman Dorian Thompson-Robinson and Michigan graduate transfer Wilton Speight could make things interesting this fall.